lzell/dscompiler/docs/engineering.md

     npm run linter_fixer

-### Using system fonts
+### Mapping Figma text styles to SwiftUI fonts

 - If your Figma designs use [SF or New York fonts](https://developer.apple.com/fonts/), dscompiler will map them to system fonts automatically.
-- Use the MacOS program 'Font Book' to browse fonts
+- For all other fonts, check to see if your desired font has a gear icon next to it in [Apple's system font list](https://developer.apple.com/fonts/system-fonts/)
+  - If the gear icon is present, then dscompiler will map your Figma text styles to custom font without any work on your end.
-- If the font has a gear icon next to it [here](https://developer.apple.com/fonts/system-fonts/), then it is built in.
-If a font has a download icon, then you need to add it to your Xcode project.
+  - If the gear icon is missing, then you must add your custom font to Xcode for dscompiler's mapping to work as expected.
-  - How to add a custom font to Xcode: [link](https://www.threads.net/t/Cujx_LEOS4e)
+    - How to add a custom font to Xcode: [link](https://www.louzell.com/notes/swiftui_custom_font.html)
 - It would be great if we could automate this all away.
 Let the designer pick the font they want, and we modify the Xcode project if needed.

 ## References for project setup files